tslater2006/CheatASM/README.md

 Here are some useful examples of how to use this utility (please see -h for a full listing of command line arguments)

 CheatASM has 2 overall modes -d for disassembly and -a for assembly, you cannot specify both flags at the same time.

+Additionally CheatASM provides a REPL using the `--repl` flag in which you can test various things. the REPL accepts input until a blank line is sent, then it tries to determine if what was entered is an assembled code (and thus needs to be disassembled) or if it was assembly syntax (and thus needs to be assembled).

 #### Disassemble File to Standard Out
 If no -o flag is provided CheatASM will output the result to stdout.